-This walk covers a 3 mile, short but very scenic, section of the Pembrokeshire coast between Freshwater East and Manorbier Bay.
-So a walk distance of under 6 miles as a ‘there and back’ along the coast path.
+This walk covers a very scenic section of the Pembrokeshire coast from Freshwater East to Manorbier Castle.
+The walk distance ‘point to point’ is over 4 miles, so a ‘there and back’ retracing your steps along the coast path is about 9 miles.

-The start point is from Freshwater East beach, a superb wide arc of golden sands flanked on each side by hillsides.
+The start point is at the splendid Freshwater East beach, a superb wide arc of golden sands flanked by richly coloured rock faces and sloping hillsides.

 Freshwater East Beach

-As usual, the coast path is clearly way marked by posts with the familiar acorn icon directing the way across the dunes behind the beach.
-The path climbs steadily uphill with a great view of the series of headlands which gradually “step” towards Manorbier into the distance.
+The coast path is clearly way marked by posts with the familiar acorn icon directing the way through the dunes behind the beach.
+There’s a steady climb uphill and a great view ahead of headlands which gradually “step” towards Manorbier into the distance.

-Continuing to climb uphill and through woodland, a clearing provides a fine view of the natural arc of Freshwater East bay and the Trewent Point headland.
+An open section provides a fine view looking across the natural arc of Freshwater East bay to the headland at Trewent Point.

 View of Freshwater East natural arc of bay

-Continuing onwards the path trails along open fields at the top of gently sloping cliffs and there are outstanding wide views across the coast.
+Continuing onwards along the edge of open fields at the top of gently sloping cliffs the views open up across this wonderful coastline.

 Views from the path

-Swanlake Bay comes into view, with the backdrop of countless farm fields into the distance, and the shimmering waters across the bay, the scenery is outstanding.
+Swanlake Bay soon comes into view, with the backdrop of rolling green countryside into the distance and the shimmering waters across the bay, the scenery is outstanding.

 Swanlake Bay scenery